PowershellScripts/PowershellScripts.github.io/articles/English/SharePointOnline/Add content type.md

 The Group does not decide whether the list content type is available for adding to a specific library or list.
 E.g.  List Content Type Group is not available for library, because it does not include any compatible content types.
 If we add a custom content type derived from Document Parent Content Type, the group with a single member (the incompatible ones will be ignored) will appear in the selection:

         Remember!
- Under Add Content Types only content types compatibleo o
-             with the list/library are displayed for selection
+        Under Add Content Types only content types compatible with the list/library are displayed for selection

 If the group is not specified, the content type will be added to Custom Content Types by default.

-Content Type ID
+<h5>Content Type ID</h5>

 Content type IDs uniquely identify the content type and are designed to be recursive.
-The content type ID encapsulates that content type's lineage, or the line of parent content types from which the content type inherits.
+The content type ID encapsulates that content type's **lineage**, or the line of parent content types from which the content type inherits.
 Each content type ID contains the ID of the parent content type, which in turn contains the ID of that content type's parent, and so on, ultimately back to and including the System content type ID.
-SharePoint Foundation uses this information to determine the relationship between content types and for push-down operations.[1]
-Jump
+SharePoint uses this information to [determine the relationship between content types](https://learn.microsoft.com/en-us/previous-versions/office/developer/sharepoint-2010/aa543822(v=office.14)?redirectedfrom=MSDN) and for push-down operations.

 You can construct a valid content type ID using one of two conventions:

-Parent content type ID + two hexadecimal values (the two hexadecimal values cannot be "00") Parent content type ID + "00" + hexadecimal GUID
+* Parent content type ID + two hexadecimal values (the two hexadecimal values cannot be "00")
+* Parent content type ID + "00" + hexadecimal GUID

 Source: https://msdn.microsoft.com/en-us/library/office/aa543822%28v=office.14%29.aspx?f=255&MSPPError=-2147217396